 Assessing this movement was the motivating factor in creating the Ballistic Ball.
 Rotational power is the key factor of many sports, yet prior to the Ballistic Ball there was no practical way to baseline and track.
 For this movement exercise hold the Ballistic Ball in the ready position, standing in pre-load athletic position.
 On the DING/FLASH, load, reverse, and throw for power.
 It is up to you whether you chose to load long and slow (think golf swing), or short and fast (think MMA).
 In fact, we think you may enjoy seeing how variations of how you load and throw affect the Power, Force, and Speed of your throws.
 After you do a few rotational throws on your strong side, try a set of throws on your weak side.

 DO NOT THROW INTO A HARD WALL, THIS WILL VOID YOUR WARRANTY.
-We do have some suggestions, throw across an open area, throw to a training partner, throw into a net, throw into a padded wall (Perform Better has some economical options).
+We do have some suggestions, throw across an open area, throw to a training partner, throw into a net, throw into a padded wall, be far enough away from a hard wall to where the ball is losing trajectory.
 Keep in mind, many “dumb” medicine ball manufacturers do not warranty rotational throws into a hard surface either.
-Protect your Ballistic Ball investment, you have some good options to do so, as easy as adding a small padded wall that hangs (this is a good option for all of your medicine ball throws).
+Protect your Ballistic Ball investment, you have some good options to do so, as easy as adding a small padded wall that hangs and provides a target area (this is a good option for all of your medicine ball throws).

 Chest Throw / Chest Pass